 - Find your little person and put their cape on them!
 Job done.

-If you're looking for world book day inspiration, you have to check out last years.
-BG reader contributions.
+If you're looking for World Book Day inspiration, you have to check out last year's BG reader efforts.
 They're a talented bunch!